learn-the-web/www/privacy-cookies.md

 - Whether to load the custom web fonts or not,
 - Cached versions of the assignments loaded from GitHub.

-*Clearing your local & session storage will completely remove the information.*
+*Clearing your local & session storage will completely remove this local information.*

+---

+## Markbot

+The desktop Markbot application stores the following personal information:

+- Your GitHub username
+- A unique API token assigned to you by the Progressinator application

+*These two pieces of information are sent to the Progressinator application, only over encrypted HTTPS, to record your assessment progress.* Markbot also sends other ancillary information, e.g. completion time, number of commits, automated cheat detection, etc. with every grade submission.

+**These pieces of information must be sent by Markbot to facilitate application functionality.**

 ---